Ernest-Geek/Authentication_API/README.md

-Authentication API
+AuthApi
-Authentication API is a simple web application for user authentication, including features like registration, login, and password reset.
+AuthApi is a simple web application for user authentication, including features like registration, login, and password reset.
 The application is built using Flask for the backend and HTML/CSS/JavaScript for the frontend.

 Table of Contents
 Features